SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/ns-agents-and-carriers.md

 ---
+title: crmscript_netserver
-title: NetServer agents and carriers
+description: NetServer agents and carriers
-SortOrder: 01
-uid: crmscript_netserver
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# NetServer agents and carriers

 **NetServer** is a layered library that enables developers to work with the SuperOffice database without having to know the details of how data is stored.
 Think of it as a set of high-level APIs where all the hard work of language decoding, security checks, database selects, and joining tables are handled for you.